hxxtsxxh/hxxtsxxh/README.md

 - 👋 Hi, I’m Heet Shah
 - 👀 I’m interested in **Python**
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Artificial Intelligence and Machine Learning using Tensorflow.
 - 💞️ I’m looking to collaborate on anything at the moment
 - 📫 How to reach me:
   -  **email- heet1356@gmail.com**